• LAUNCH YOUR DREAM

 Do you want to test it for yourself?

 Go grab one of your old photo albums and look through it.
-Every photo you point to has a story right?
-That is why it that particular shot made it into the album in the first place.
-You may laugh, cry, feel regret, pride – any number of emotions.
+Every photo you point to has a story, right?
+That is why that particular shot made it into the album in the first place.
+You may laugh, cry, feel regret, pride–any number of emotions.
 But you captured them.

-As an adult it can be harder to do.
-First instinct may be to just take pictures – obvious story or not.
+As an adult, it can be harder to do.
+The first instinct may be to just take pictures–an obvious story or not.
 If you are going through an emotional time in your life like I am right now, the last thing you may want to do is capture more emotions.

-At this point in my own life, though, I think its become second nature for me to shoot stories in this way and here’s how it shows up:
+At this point in my own life, though, I think it becomes second nature for me to shoot stories in this way, and here’s how it shows up:

-With people I wait out the obvious poses, talk to them as they mill around, let them be comfortable and in familiar surroundings.
+With people, I wait out the obvious poses, talk to them as they mill around, and let them be comfortable in familiar surroundings.
 Remember, as photographers we have to see things that are sometimes not there.
-We have to have their story running in our mind constantly as we shoot.
+We have to have their story running in our minds constantly as we shoot.
 It’s a lot to hold on to, but amazing when we can get it right.

-With nature I am patient and wait for light.
-Its a funny thing to wait for, but there is a differenttop photographer dreams every picture tells a story emotion captured when shooting something in broad daylight versus at dawn or at dusk.
+With nature, I am patient and wait for the light.
+It’s a funny thing to wait for, but there is a different emotion captured when shooting something in broad daylight versus at dawn or at dusk.
 If you look beyond the obvious (I’m gonna take a photo of that lake) and focus on documenting the story and emotion (I wanna capture its beauty and tranquility after the storm) your images will reflect those emotions – guaranteed.

 If you like portrait work and shooting weddings and other events, here are some other ideas to keep in mind when it comes to capturing someone’s story and emotions: